-Pearson BTEC Level 3 National Extended Certificate: Equivalent to 1 A Level
+Pearson Level 3 National Extended Certificate:

-This course provides a basic knowledge and skills for those wishing to work in the vocational areas of care, social care and health.
+This course provides a basic knowledge and skills for those wishing to work in the vocational areas of care, social care, and health.

-Assessment summary: the course is split into four units, two of which are external written examinations in addition to two units of written assignments.
+The course is split into four units; two of which are external written examinations, in addition to two units of written assignments.

-Unit 1: Human lifespan (external exam): learners cover physical, intellectual, emotional and social development across the human lifespan and the factors affecting development and the effects of ageing.
+Unit 1: Human lifespan (external exam): learners cover physical, intellectual, emotional, and social development across the human lifespan and the factors affecting development and the effects of ageing.

 Unit 2: Working in health and social care (external exam): learners explore what it is like to work in the health and social care sector, including the roles and responsibilities of workers and organisations.

 Unit 5: Meeting individual care and support needs (assignment): learners focus on the principles and practicalities that underpin meeting individuals' care and support needs, which are the foundation of all the care disciplines.